arc6789/arc6789.github.io/_posts/2016-12-29-Psychotherapy-Website.md

 layout: post
 title: "Psychotherapy Website"
 crawlertitle: "Melissa Pirwani's Psychotherapy Website"
-summary: "Melissa wanted a psychotherapy website for her private practice and many of her other services she offers.
+summary: Melissa is a psychotherapist and author of the book <a href="https://www.amazon.com/No-Touching-Secrets-about-touching-ebook/dp/B0197NAR5S" target="_blank" style="color:midnightblue">No Touching Secrets!</a>.
+She wanted a website for her private practice, book, and other services she offers.
 Her main requirements were that it would be simple, professional and easy to navigate.
-I created this responsive website using the Bootstrap framework coupled with Cushycms for a lightweight content management system."
+I created this responsive website using the Bootstrap framework coupled with CushyCMS for a lightweight content management system.
+Rest I used plain HTML, Sass/CSS and some PHP.
 date: 2016-06-28 23:09:47 +0700
 categories: posts
-tags: 'jekyll'
-author: redVi
+author: Anusuya Choudhury
 link: www.melissapirwani.com
 roles: Design, Development, Graphics
-tools: Tumblr development platform
+tools: Bootstrap, CushyCMS, HTML, Sass/CSS, PHP
 ---